 .03 Availability of correction of a terminated plan.
-Correction of Qualification Failures in a terminated plan may be made under VCP.
+Correction of Qualification Failures in a terminated plan may be made under VCP, whether or not the plan trust is still in existence.

 .04 Effect of VCP submission on examination.
 Because VCP does not arise out of an examination, consideration under VCP does not preclude or impede (under § 7605(b) or any administrative provisions adopted by the Service) a subsequent examination of the Plan Sponsor or the plan by the Service with respect to the taxable year (or years) involved with respect to matters that are outside the compliance statement.
-However, a Plan

-Sponsor's statements describing failures are made only for purposes of VCP and will not be regarded by the Service as an admission of a failure for purposes of any subsequent examination.
+However, a Plan Sponsor's statements describing failures are made only for purposes of VCP and will not be regarded by the Service as an admission of a failure for purposes of any subsequent examination.
+See section 5.03 for the definition of Under Examination.

 .05 No concurrent examination activity.
 Except in unusual circumstances, a plan that has been properly submitted under VCP will not be examined while the submission is pending.
 This practice regarding concurrent examinations does not extend to other plans of the Plan Sponsor.
-Thus, any plan of the Plan Sponsor that is not pending under VCP could be subject to examination.
+Thus, any plan of the Plan Sponsor that is not pending under VCP could be subject to examination

-.06 Submission of determination letter application for plan amendments.
-In any case in which correction of a Qualified Plan failure includes correction of a Plan Document Failure or correction of an Operational Failure by plan amendment as permitted under section 4.06, other than adoption of an amendment designated by the Service as a model amendment or a standardized prototype plan, the Plan Sponsor should submit a copy of the amendment, the appropriate application form (i.e., Form 5300 series or Form 6406), and the appropriate user fee concurrently and to the same address as the VCP submission.
-The user fee for the determination letter application and the fee for a VCP submission which requires an up-front fee, for example, a VCO or VCS submission, must be submitted on separate certified or cashier's checks made payable to the U.S. Treasury.
+.06 Determination letter application for plan amendments related to a VCP submission.
+In any case in which correction of a Qualification Failure includes correction of a Plan Document Failure or Demographic Failure, or an Operational Failure by plan amendment, as permitted under section 4.05, other than the adoption of an amendment designated by the Service as a model amendment or the adoption of a prototype or volume submitter plan for which the Plan Sponsor has reliance on the plan's opinion or advisory letter as provided in Rev. Proc.
+2003-6, 2003-1 I.R.B.
+191, the Plan Sponsor must submit a copy of the amendment, the appropriate application form (i.e., Form 5300 series or Form 6406), and the appropriate user fee concurrently and to the same address as the VCP submission.
+The user fee for the determination letter application and the fee for the VCP submission must be submitted on separate checks made payable to the U.S. Treasury.
+See section 11.11 for the VCP mailing address.